dfds0/Coursera_IBM_Project-Capstone/README.md

 ## Background
-Recife is the capital of the state of Pernambuco, Brazil, the city is known as a technology center for having many technology companies.
-The city has 104 neighborhoods, some neighborhoods are knowledge as a cultural pole and other is knowledge for the bars and restaurants.
+Recife is the capital of the state of pernambuco, Brazil, the city is known as a technology center for having many technology companies.
+The city has 94 neighborhoods, some neighborhoods are knowledge as a cultural pole and other is knowledge for the bars and restaurants.

-These venues are rated by users on the Foursquare, these rates can indicate how good is a neighborhood or if a neighborhood is crowded with a category of venue.
-With this informations, the project will define the best neighborhoods

 ## Problem
-Data that might contribute to determining the best neighborhoods are the number of venues and his rated, provide by Foursquare.
-The project aims to determine the best neighborhoods in the city using these criteria
+Identify and analyze of venues so that we can decide the best neighborhoods.
+Find neighborhoods that have gym demands but don't have 'gym fitness', type gym that the SmartFit is expert